wellesley-bisc195/wellesley-bisc195.github.io/assignments/Assignment07.md

    except that it should accomodate ambiguous bases (the complement of `N` is `N`), and should work on `String`s rather than `Char`.

+   Note: Depending on when you accepted Assignment 5, you might need to change the spelling from `compliment`.

 @@colbox-green
 @@title